nichlxh/genai/README.md

 As Semantic Chunker computes chunks by maximizing inter-chunk distances, this may not have worked as well in this use case.

+Overall, among the 3 chunkers, I have used the Recursive Character Chunker as the main chunker, as it is document structure-aware.

 ---
 #### Thank you for reading!